seccubus/seccubus/README.md

 * #144 - Perl-CGI is bundled with perl 5.8 rpm's so no need to bundle it
 * #152 - Pull request for Asset management
 * #159 - It was impossible to launch scan with policy that lacks template UUID
+* #165 - Field password is missing from table scans